 This fact alone should show you why it’s very important to protect it.
-When there are problems or defects in your home’s foundation, especially when it ages, you have to be proactive with solving this problem right away.
+When there are problems or defects in your home’s foundation, especially when it ages, you have to be proactive and call someone like this company offering foundation repair in Springfield, or a similar service more local to you, who will be able to get on with solving this problem right away.

 Unknown to many, home foundation issues are a common thing.
 In fact, as much as 80% of home insurance claims are made because of movement in the house’s foundation.
 In a review of 10,000 structural applications, as much as 25% of U.S. homes will experience some form of structural issues.

 If you’re thinking of selling your home with a sinking foundation, don’t do it.
 It is best to invest in repairing it first rather than dropping your price way below the market value because home buyers will definitely try to low-ball their offer if they know about a sinking foundation.
 Not only does this lower the selling value of your home, but it can also put you at risk of liability for selling a home that isn’t safe.
 If the foundation of the home you’re selling suddenly gave up, imagine the damage that would happen.

 You also have to address this issue if you want to make your home renter-ready.

 That said, those are precisely the reason why it’s important to be aware of the possible defects that their foundation has.
 This starts with knowing the signs.
 Here are some of the important things to know about sinking home foundations.

 There are many telltale signs that can help tell you that your foundation has a problem area.
 The most common of these is that your foundation is losing its integrity is a crack around the base of your home’s exterior structure.

 Some of the critical indicators of foundation defects include: